-

 Don’t move immediately

-Understand the move your opponent just made before you move.
-Your opponent always has a reason for making the moves he makes.
+Before you move, understand the move your opponent just made.
+Your opponent always has a reason behind his or her move.
 (You may decide that it’s a bad reason, but there’s always some reason.)
-You always have a reason for making a move on the board.
-(Don’t you?!)
-Give your opponent some credit and assume that he has a reason, too.
 Stop and figure it out.
 Don’t move immediately.
 Look at the position.
-Sit on your hands, if you have to!Say to yourself every time its your move:
+Sit on your hands, if you have to!
+Say to yourself every time its your move:

 -